 Quickstart

-With you can run your batch workloads in the cloud at any scale and bisi makes that easy for you.
-To get started follow the to stand up a minimal Batch infrastructure setup running on CPU instances.
+With AWS Batcharrow-up-right you can run your batch workloads in the cloud at any scale and bisi makes that easy for you.
+To get started follow the AWS Batch Setup Guidearrow-up-right to stand up a minimal Batch infrastructure setup running on CPU instances.

 Once you have a batch job queue, you can configure bisi to utilize your batch infrastructure to run jobs.
 Assuming you ran the quickstart guide you can run the following to update your bisi_resources.py file.